-Nationwide is the No. 7 company in Insure.com’s 2023 Best Insurance Companies home insurance survey with 3 stars out of 5.
-The company has many policy offerings and competitive rates.
+Nationwide is the No. 7 company in Insure.com’s 2024 Best Insurance Companies home insurance ranking with 3.9 stars out of 5.
+The company has many policy offerings but higher than average rates.

 Why you can trust Insure.com

-Nationwide lands in the middle of the pack for most categories in Insure.com’s Best Insurance Companies list for 2023.
-Overall, it was ranked at No. 7 with a customer satisfaction score of 81%, and 84% of customers recommending the company in the survey.
+Nationwide lands in the middle of the pack for most categories in Insure.com’s Best home Insurance Companies list for 2024.
+Overall, it was ranked at No. 7 with a score of 3.9 out of 5.

 A big company with many policy offerings, Nationwide’s home insurance rates aren’t the lowest, but they are still cheaper than many competitors.

 Nationwide offers coverage in most of the country, although it hasn’t quite lived up to its name yet, and is a one-stop insurance shop for everything from home to pet insurance.
 That makes it a good choice for homeowners who want to keep everything in one place, and its average auto and home bundling discount is 22%.

 It also offers a good list of discounts, with rates right around the national average.
 With an A rating from AM Best, it’s a financially secure company.

 AM Best's Financial Strength Rating is an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.